ddelvalfraire/interpreter/README.md

 ![Test Coverage](https://img.shields.io/badge/Coverage-72%25-yellowgreen.svg)

 ## Description
-This project implements an interpreter for a custom programming language with implicit typing, similar to Python.
+This project implements an interpreter for a custom programming language with implicit typing.
 It features a Read-Eval-Print Loop (REPL) for interactive execution of code.

 ## Features
 - REPL (Read-Eval-Print Loop) interface